h2suzuki/fast_akaze/README.md

  - R9 improves concurrency, in contrast that R2 to R8 focus on the speed of single thread
  - R11 optimizes convolution filter.

-More information about details and design decisions are available in `perf_tests` directory. <br />The commit logs are also good source of knowing the details.
+More information about details and design decisions are available in `perf_tests` directory. <br />
+The commit logs are also good source of knowing the details.

 ## 2. Optimization policy
 The changes are made very carefully such that they will not alter the original behavior of AKAZE algorithm.

-In addition, most commits have been made as much self‐explanatory as possible, in hope that the correctness of a change is immediately verified by anyone.
+In addition, most commits have been made as much self-explanatory as possible, in hope that the correctness of a change is immediately verified by anyone.

 The optimization applies following well-known techniques: